-While Donald Trump named homophobe Tony Perkins to the U.S. Commission on International Religious Freedom, President Joe Biden is nominating a lesbian rabbi.
+While Republicans have named homophobes such as Tony Perkins to the U.S. Commission on International Religious Freedom, President Joe Biden is nominating a lesbian rabbi.

 Biden Friday announced his intent to nominate Rabbi Sharon Kleinbaum, leader of LGBTQ-focused Congregation Beit Simchat Torah, to the commission, a bipartisan federal government body that monitors the right to religion and belief abroad.